 A breach of contract occurs when the transaction does not complete due to the failure of one of the parties to fulfil their obligations.
 Reasons might include the buyer’s failure to raise the completion money in time; the seller’s failure to sign the deed of transfer; or the failure to grant vacant possession.
 It is important to differentiate between delay and outright failure to complete – the latter will amount to a fundamental breach of contract.

-Delay: if either party delays completion, the innocent party is entitled to compensation, expressed in interest terms (the rate of which will be specified in the contract)
+If either party delays completion, the innocent party is entitled to compensation, expressed in interest terms (the rate of which will be specified in the contract)

-Notice to complete: the innocent party can serve a notice to complete if the other party has failed to complete on time.
+The innocent party can serve a notice to complete if the other party has failed to complete on time.
 At this point it is essential for the defaulting party to complete otherwise they risk the contract being terminated.

-Remedies: if the buyer fails to complete the transaction at the specified time, the seller can claim the 10% deposit, essentially as ‘damages’; or a contract can be terminated in the event of a fundamental breach by one of the parties and this is usually accompanied by a claim for damages, based on the loss incurred by the injured party; or a claim for ‘specific performance’ can be made by way of a court order.
+If the buyer fails to complete the transaction at the specified time, the seller can claim the 10% deposit, essentially as ‘damages’; or a contract can be terminated in the event of a fundamental breach by one of the parties and this is usually accompanied by a claim for damages, based on the loss incurred by the injured party; or a claim for ‘specific performance’ can be made by way of a court order.
 This puts the onus on the defaulting party to complete the transaction.
 If they are unable to do so, the injured party can apply to the court either for an enforcement order or an instruction to terminate the contract, usually run alongside a compensation claim for loss incurred.

 The key to success in buying or selling a farm or an estate is to adopt a methodical approach to due diligence based on knowing where the risks might lie.
 If buying, visiting the property with your advisers is a tried and tested way of uncovering any potential glitches which may hamper the progress of the transaction.
 A thorough examination of all the facts relating to the property will do much to help the smooth transfer of ownership.